TeddyO323/alx-frontend/0x00-html_advanced/README.md

 ### Task 17: Comments

 Copy the contents of `16-index.html` into `17-index.html`
-- Before the `header`, add a line break and a comment saying "Header" to help with scanning your code
+- Before the `header`, add a line break and a comment saying `"Header`" to help with scanning your code
-- Before the `main`, add a line break and a comment saying "Main" to help with scanning your code
+- Before the `main`, add a line break and a comment saying `"Main`" to help with scanning your code
-- Before the `footer`, add a line break and a comment saying "Footer" to help with scanning your code
+- Before the `footer`, add a line break and a comment saying `"Footer`" to help with scanning your code
-- Before the "Hero section," add a line break and a comment saying "Hero section"
+- Before the `"Hero section,`" add a line break and a comment saying `"Hero section`"
-- Before the "Services section," add a line break and a comment saying "Services section"
+- Before the `"Services section,`" add a line break and a comment saying `"Services section`"
-- Before the "Works section," add a line break and a comment saying "Works section"
+- Before the `"Works section,`" add a line break and a comment saying `"Works section`"
-- Before the "About Us section," add a line break and a comment saying "About Us section"
+- Before the `"About Us section,`" add a line break and a comment saying `"About Us section`"
-- Before the "Latest news section," add a line break and a comment saying "Latest news section"
+- Before the `"Latest news section,`" add a line break and a comment saying `"Latest news section`"
-- Before the "Testimonials section," add a line break and a comment saying "Testimonials section"
+- Before the `"Testimonials section,`" add a line break and a comment saying `"Testimonials section`"
-- Before the "Contact section," add a line break and a comment saying "Contact section"
+- Before the `"Contact section,`" add a line break and a comment saying `"Contact section`"
 - Does not need to pass W3C

 **Repo:**